vhinrich/vhinandrich2/sites/all/modules/contrib/cpn/README.txt

 * CSS and JS may be added to any block, with an optional wrapper to make the code simpler.

+* A "noscript" code block may be added for nodes and blocks to display HTML if the visitor has disabled JS.

 * Control over which node view modes cause the CSS and JS to be loaded.

 * Control over whether the CSS and JS output is aggregated with other files.